 - Popcultural Osmosis Failure - Denis shows Alex the wedding video he has edited in the style of 2001: A Space Odyssey.
 Alex does not get the reference - having never seen the original film.

-- Present Day Past: Some of the western brand products are in current rather than circa-1990 packaging.
+- Present Day Past: Some of the western brand products are in contemporary (with respect to the making of the film) rather than circa-1990 packaging.

 - Product Placement: Essential to the story; particularly well-handled when the big red banner being lowered on the building across Karl-Marx-Allee from mom's bedroom window turns out to be a Coca-Cola ad.